fleschutz/PowerShell/Docs/cd-repos.ps1.md

 cd-repos.ps1
 ```

-Go to the user's Git repositories folder.
+Change the working directory to the user's Git repositories folder

 ## Syntax & Parameters
 ```powershell